ssilvacris/Finance-Projects/README.md

 ## Financial Concepts

 Some exercises about basic principles of finance essential for making important financial decisions.
+The examples are from DataCamp course.

 ## Time Series
 Exercises about time series, using ARMA approach to predict climate change.
+The examples are from DataCamp course.